Joecstarr/joe-starr.com/content/slides/merida_24.md

 The construction for the canonical Montesinos tangles includes a trailing $\frac{k}{1}$ tangle.
 Our generation strategy seems to miss these.

 What we're actually generating with this algorithm is equivalent to allowing the boundary components of the tangle to move.
-To recover fixed boundary tangles we can append a $k$ term to each lower crossing Montesinos tangle.
+To recover fixed boundary tangles we need to generate the next larger class of tangles.

-This allows users to choose datasets for fixed or non-fixed boundary tangles.
+We can note which stage a tangle was generated at to allow users to choose datasets for fixed or non-fixed boundary tangles.

 ---
 # Generalized Montesinos